AlexandreGuenot/The_Odin_Recipes/README.md

 # The_Odin_Recipes
-September 15th 2022, starting the Odin Project
+September 15th 2022, starting the Odin Project.
+We will go through the whole project and become a certified developer !